stevedonovan/gentle-intro/src/pain-points.md

 by now that C's unspecified integer types (like `int` and `long`) are a bad idea; better to be explicit.
 You can always spell out the type, as in `let n: u32 = 100` or let the literal force the type, as in `let n = 100u32`.
 But type inference goes much further than that!
 If you declare `let n = 100` then all `rustc` knows that `n` must be _some_ integer type.
 If you then passed `n` to a function expecting a `u64` then that must be the type of `n`!

 After that, you try to pass `n` to a function expecting `u32`.
-`rustc` will not let you do this, because `n` has been tied down to `u64` and it _will not_ take the easy way out and convert that integer for you!
+`rustc` will not let you do this, because `n` has been tied down to `u64` and it _will not_ take the easy way out and convert that integer for you.
 This is strong typing in action - there are none of those little conversions and promotions which make your life smoother until integer overflow bites your ass suddenly.
 You would have to explicitly pass `n` as `n as u32` - a Rust typecast.
 Fortunately,